markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Basic-Setup.md

 where each network interface has it's *own* MAC address.

-For most use cases, the wifi connection will be used.
+For most use cases, the Wifi connection will be used.

-You may want to wait with the wifi setup until after the system software update and perform the update itself using an ethernet connection.
-The system software update also resets the wifi settings, so you'd have to do them twice otherwise.
-To do so you can go directly to the ssh part of this tutorial, and then come back to the wifi configuration later.
+You may want to wait with the Wifi setup until after the system software update and perform the update itself using an ethernet connection.
+The system software update also resets the Wifi settings, so you'd have to do them twice otherwise.
+To do so you can go directly to the ssh part of this tutorial, and then come back to the Wifi configuration later.

 ### Ethernet